Mdsomratakbor/Github-Tutorial/git-init.md

 **git init vs. git clone**
 `A quick note: git init and git clone can be easily confused.
 At a high level, they can both be used to "initialize a new git repository."
 However, git clone is dependent on git init. git clone is used to create a copy of an existing repository.
 Internally, git clone first calls git init to create a new repository.
 It then copies the data from the existing repository, and checks out a new set of working files.
 Learn more on the git clone page.`

+**Bare repositories --- git init --bare**

+**git init --bare "directory"**

+`Initialize an empty Git repository, but omit the working directory.
+Shared repositories should always be created with the --bare flag (see discussion below).
+Conventionally, repositories initialized with the --bare flag end in .git.
+For example, the bare version of a repository called my-project should be stored in a directory called my-project.git.`

+`The --bare flag creates a repository that doesn’t have a working directory, making it impossible to edit files and commit changes in that repository.
+You would create a bare repository to git push and git pull from, but never directly commit to it.
+Central repositories should always be created as bare repositories because pushing branches to a non-bare repository has the potential to overwrite changes.
+Think of --bare as a way to mark a repository as a storage facility, as opposed to a development environment.
+This means that for virtually all Git workflows, the central repository is bare, and developers local repositories are non-bare.`

+**Git Tutorial: Bare Repositories**
+`The most common use case for  git init --bare is to create a remote central repository:`

+**ssh <user>@<host> cd path/above/repo git init --bare my-project.git**

+`First, you SSH into the server that will contain your central repository.
+Then, you navigate to wherever you’d like to store the project.
+Finally, you use the --bare flag to create a central storage repository.
+Developers would then clone my-project.git to create a local copy on their development machine.`

+**git init templates**

+**git init <directory> --template=<template_directory>**

+`Initializes a new Git repository and copies files from the  <template_directory> into the repository.`

+`Templates allow you to initialize a new repository with a predefined .git subdirectory.
+You can configure a template to have default directories and files that will get copied to a new repository's .git subdirectory.
+The default Git templates usually reside in a `/usr/share/git-core/templates` directory but may be a different path on your machine.`

+`The default templates are a good reference and example of how to utilize template features.
+A powerful feature of templates that's exhibited in the default templates is Git Hook configuration.
+You can create a template with predefined Git hooks and initialize your new git repositories with common hooks ready to go.
+Learn more about Git Hooks at the Git Hook page.`